Utkarsh-0304/github-explorer/README.md

 # GitHub Explorer

-A simple and clean web application built with React and TypeScript that allows you to search for GitHub repositories in real-time.
-You can view repository details and bookmark your favorites for later.
+A micro production-ready application built with React and TypeScript that allows searching and bookmarking GitHub repositories.

 ## Features

 - **Real-time Search:** Instantly search for repositories as you type, with debouncing to optimize API requests.
 - **Repository Cards:** View search results in a clear and organized card layout.
-- **Bookmarking:** Save your favorite repositories.
-Bookmarks are stored in your browser's local storage.
+- **Bookmarking:** Bookmark your favourite repositories.
 - **Filter by Bookmarks:** Easily filter the view to see only your bookmarked repositories.
-- **Responsive Design:** A clean interface that works on different screen sizes.

 ## Tech Stack